 Ruth Kennedy

-Ruth is recognised as a “Rising Star” in Legal 500 in administrative law and human rights; employment; public inquiries and private international law and is a recognised in Chambers & Partners for employment.
-She has been described as “a real rising star”, “brilliant in everything she does”, “very commercial”, “exceptionally hard-working” and “a pleasure to work with”.
+Ruth is recognized in Legal 500 for administrative law and human rights; employment; and public inquiries and in Chambers & Partners for employment and civil liberties and human rights.
+She has been described as “a superb advocate”, “a real rising star”, “brilliant in everything she does”, “exceptionally hard-working” and having “superstar quality.”

-A member of both the Attorney General’s London C panel and specialist Public International C panel, Ruth has appeared in various courts and tribunals up to and including the Supreme Court.
-She has experience of acting in arbitrations under the LCIA, ICC and UNCITRAL rules.
+A member of both the Attorney General’s London B panel and specialist Public International C panel, Ruth has acted and appeared in various domestic courts and tribunals up to and including the Supreme Court, as well as international courts including the European Court of Human Rights and the International Court of Justice.
+She has experience of acting in arbitrations under the LCIA, ICC and UNCITRAL rules and under specialist sports arbitrations.

 Specialisms